yanconglin/Deep-Hough-Transform-Line-Priors/README.md

 ### Pre-trained Models

-You can download our reference pre-trained models from Dropbox (to do).
-Use `demo.py`, `process.py`, and `eval-*.py` to evaluate the pre-trained models.
+You can download our reference pre-trained models from [Dropbox](https://www.dropbox.com/s/nx5iu2kx2avvg0p/checkpoint.pth.tar?dl=0).
+Use `demo.py`, `process.py`, and
+`eval-*.py` to evaluate the pre-trained models.

 ### Detect Wireframes for Your Own Images